felbinger/FlaskBasic/backend/README.md

 This Project is using the Bootstrap admin theme [Startbootstrap SB Admin](https://blackrockdigital.github.io/startbootstrap-sb-admin/index.html).

 ### TODO
-* Think of implementing some api calls (e.g. login) client site (via js) to enhance security -> how to get token to flask session
+* Think of implementing some api calls (e.g. login) client site (via js) to enhance security -> how to get token to flask session (Issue with view - won't come up in real frontend (full js))
-* Tests: Add missing test cases (mail, verification, reset, views)
+* Tests: Add missing test cases
+  * flask_mail
+  * Password reset
+  * Account verification
+  * (tests for the views) - views should be replace with real frontend
-* WTForms: Update dashboard/profile (validation using WTForms)
+* WTForms: Update dashboard/profile (validation using WTForms) (issue with view - won't come up in real frontend (full js))
 * Features:
   * Profile Picture Upload
   * Messaging System